 Homo habilis has traditionally been considered the earliest species placed in the genus Homo.
-However, as we will see, there is substantial disagreement among paleoanthropologists about the fossils classified as Homo habilis, including whether they come from a single or multiple species, or even whether they should be part of the genus Homo at all.
+However, as we will see, there is substantial disagreement among paleoanthropologists about the fossils classified as Homo habilis, including whether they come from a single species or multiple, or even whether they should be part of the genus Homo at all.

-Compared to the australopithecines in the previous chapter, Homo habilis has a somewhat larger brain size-an average of 650 cubic centimeters (cc) compared to less than 500 cc for Australopithecus.
+Homo habilis has a somewhat larger brain size-an average of 650 cubic centimeters (cc)-compared to Australopithecus with less than 500 cc.
 Additionally, the skull is more rounded and the face less prognathic.
 However, the postcranial remains show a body size and proportions similar to Australopithecus.